 Benton is a tiny borough located in the state of Pennsylvania.
 With a population of 410 people and just one neighborhood, Benton is the 880th largest community in Pennsylvania.
-Benton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Benton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Benton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Benton is a borough of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Benton who work in food service (16.15%), management occupations (9.90%), and healthcare suport services (7.29%).